meteor/meteor/content/testing.md

 As we've defined a test file (`imports/todos/Todos.tests.js`), what this means is that the file above will be eagerly loaded, adding the `'builds correctly from factory'` test to the Mocha registry.

-To run the tests, you visit http://localhost:3000 in your browser, which kicks off `mocha-web-reporter`, who runs tests both in the browser, and on the server.
-It also renders the test results in the browser in a Mocha test reporter:
+To run the tests, visit http://localhost:3000 in your browser.
+This kicks off `mocha-web-reporter`, which runs your unit tests both in the browser and on the server.
+It displays the test results in the browser in a Mocha test reporter:

 [IMAGE]

-Usually, while developing an application, it make sense to run `meteor test` on a second port (say `3100`), while also running your main application
+Usually, while developing an application, it make sense to run `meteor test` on a second port (say `3100`), while also running your main application in a separate process:

 ```bash
 # in one terminal window